 At Shortbrook Primary school, we believe that it is important for all our pupils to learn from and about religion, so that they can understand the world around them.
 The aim of the Religious Education in our school is to help children to acquire knowledge and to develop responsibility and respect for all aspects of diversity, whether it be social, cultural and religious, and prepare pupils well for life in modern Britain.
 While we provide as a school chances to support aspects of personal development in many ways, we use RE to make a distinctive contribution to the following four aspects of pupils’ learning and wellbeing; Spiritual, Moral, Social and Cultural development.
-We include and promote British Values, ensuring that children are aware of their rights and responsibilities as UK citizens.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.

 Religious Education is taught throughout the school in such a way as to reflect the overall aims, values, and philosophy of the school.

-- We teach RE from the 2019 Sheffield SACRE RE Syllabus Units of Work.
+- We use and adapt the Sheffield SACRE RE Syllabus Units of Work.
 This scheme celebrates all faiths and promotes tolerance and understanding of different beliefs.

 - Staff use stories, artefacts and where possible we would like our children to have opportunities to encounter local faith communities through visits to local places of worship to engage our children.
 We are extremely lucky that members of the local church, St Marks Church and The Salvation Army Westfield visit our school.